 Until recently, most states allowed seasonal employees to collect unemployment benefits during the months when they were unemployed.
 For example, school bus drivers, cafeteria workers, janitors, and many other school employees know they will be unemployed during the summer months.
 This extends into the arts as well; many actors, stagehands, musicians, and similar entertainment professions are routinely out of work between seasons.
 Other examples of seasonal workers include construction, hospitality and tourism industries, etc.

-There are currently 15 states that limit unemployment benefits to seasonal workers, and several more states have legislation in work to limit benefits or have commissioned studies to determine the impact this would have.
+There are currently 15 states that limit unemployment benefits to seasonal workers, and several more states are considering legislation to limit benefits or have commissioned studies to determine the impact this would have.

 Is it Fair to Cut Unemployment for Seasonal Workers?